fb pixel

 To help some parents and children afford this opportunity, the Child Dental Benefits Schedule (CDBS) was introduced by the Australian government to make that task easier if you receive benefits such as Family Tax Benefit A payments.

-The CDBS doesn’t cover orthodontic treatment, cosmetic dental procedures, or any work performed in a hospital.
+The CDBS can be used over a two-year calendar period on a range of dental services, including examinations, routine cleaning, fillings, and root canals.
+It doesn’t cover orthodontic treatment, cosmetic dental procedures, or any work performed in a hospital.

-Captivate Dental is located in Cheltenham near Brighton (near Kingston City Hall and Cheltenham Station).
-We provide the highest quality care and enable patients to make informed choices.
+At Captivate Dental, we provide the highest quality care and enable patients to make informed choices.

-Our caring, competent staff gives value through excellent diagnostic skills and efficient use of highest-quality materials.
+Our caring, competent staff provides exceptional value through excellent diagnostic skills and efficient use of the highest-quality materials.

-Captivate Dental offers a wide range of preventative, restorative and cosmetic dental treatment for kids, seniors, and all ages between!
+Captivate Dental offers a wide range of preventive, restorative, and cosmetic dental treatments for kids, seniors, and all ages in between!

 We are open Monday to Friday from 8:30AM to 5:30PM.